-If you have a platelet function disorder or have von Willebrand disease (VWD), you may find that bleeding lasts much longer than it should.12 VWD affects 1 percent of the American population, making it the most common bleeding-related disorder.
-Women with the problem have abnormal or heavy bleeding during their period and after childbirth.13
+If you have a platelet function disorder or have von Willebrand disease (VWD), you may find that bleeding lasts much longer than it should.17 In this genetic condition, the von Willebrand factor, a blood-clotting protein, is defective or fewer than normal in number.
+VWD affects 1% of the American population, making it the most common bleeding-related disorder.
+Women with the problem have abnormal or heavy bleeding during their period and after childbirth.18

 How Often Does This Happen?

-If you normally experience heavy or prolonged bleeding during your period, you may have a bleeding or platelet disorder.21 And if it happens often but not every time?
+If you normally experience heavy or prolonged bleeding during your period, you may have a bleeding or platelet disorder.22 And if it happens often but not every time?
 It could be fibroids, polyps, or endometrial hyperplasia.
-While fibroids cause large blood clots, endometrial hyperplasia does not.22
+While fibroids cause large blood clots, endometrial hyperplasia does not.23

 If you’re trying to treat your menstrual problem, rule out the other disorders first.
 Watch for symptoms of these conditions and consult a doctor.
 This way, you can be tested if you suspect something like diabetes or an underactive thyroid.
 Once you get treatment for these problems, your periods should go back to normal.